Structured education and applied competition in corporate finance and asset management

 Students have access to a curated set of templates, datasets, and reference materials designed to support rigorous analysis without overwhelming complexity.

-Knox-branded DCF models, comparable company analysis frameworks, and scenario planning tools
+DCF models, comparable company analysis frameworks, and scenario planning tools

 Debt capacity assessment, WACC calculations, and leverage policy evaluation frameworks